Supersonic flights: Empty promises or the start of a new era? | DW | 14.06.2021

 "United continues to position itself as environmentally friendly, an idea that now looks a bit ridiculous," Aboulafia told the Financial Times, "but then again since this plane is completely notional, it really doesn't matter much."
 Bernd Liebhardt, supersonic expert at the German Aerospace Centre DLR in Hamburg, foresees a "significant public credibility boost for Boom."

-Whether or not the startup from Denver, Colorado, can fulfil the expectations will be clear soon.
+Whether or not the startup from Denver, Colorado, can fulfil the expectations will soon be clear.
 At the end of this year or in early 2022, the already existing single-seat XB-1 test aircraft is supposed to take off to validate and optimize the concept for Overture.

 United's venture is all the more remarkable given that another US company with ambitious supersonic plans recently ceased operations after one and a half decades of research and development, spending around €1 billion ($1.21 billion) in the process.